smvarela/fedora-postinstall/README.md

 ```bash
 $ mkdir -p ~/.local/share/gnome-shell/extensions/ding@rastersoft.com
 ```
 Unzip Gnome extension into previously created directory.
-And enable the newly installed extension using ```gnome-tweaks```.
+And enable the newly installed extension using ```gnome-extensions-app```.

-Finally restart gnome-shell.
+Finally restart gnome-shell (exit from current session or pressing Alt-F2 and writing "r" in the opened window).

 ## Useful packages
 These are some packages I like to install in my Fedora machine.
 Just personal taste.